lichendust/meander/readme.md

 + `title` — a dictionary of the title page entries.
 + `characters` — a list of all characters in the screenplay, their alternate names and gender from the gender analysis table, as well as the number of lines they actually speak.
 + `content` — a syntactic breakdown list of the screenplay content, with each paragraph or dialogue entry, etc., tagged by its type.

+By default, the data command strips Markdown formatters like \*italics\* from the strings in the JSON file: NLEs, shot-trackers and storyboarding tools are not very likely to actually want them or know what to do with them.
+However, it's not wise to assume, so Markdown formatting can be preserved with a flag —

+	$ meander data [some_film.fountain] --preserve-markdown

 ### Convert